 Is Social Media Marketing Free?

-You’re running a startup, we get it.
+You're getting started; we get it.
 Distractions abound in your world.
-It’s to be expected that some things will inevitably fall through the proverbial cracks.
-We’re not judging.
-What we would like to do is gently bring your attention to one of those things we see falling all too often and help you see why it would be a great idea to put some time into it—social media marketing.
+It's expected that some things will inevitably fall through the proverbial cracks.
+We're not judging.
+We would like to gently bring your attention to one of those things we see falling all too often and help you see why it would be a great idea to put some time into it, social media marketing, to attract more social media followers.

 We also get that you’re likely a bit light in the pocketbook right now.
 Whether you’re bootstrapping it or have finalized first-round funding, most of your available budget is already spoken for.
 Not to worry, there are plenty of ways to reap the benefits of social media marketing without digging into the coffer.